juliablanchard/nsea_calibration/README.md

-# HowToMizer
+# North Sea Mizer Model Calibration
-Code for practical examples to accompany "How To Mizer" paper
+Code for time-averaged and time-series fitting to ICES Catch data.